whiprandolph/bestseller/Part 2 - Why Are We So Lost/14 - This Pervasive Abuse Must End.md

 The Nootka soon allied with neighboring groups and successfully killed all of these conquistadors.
 They saw how important it was to their nation's survival to protect themselves from predators.[xxx-daughters of copper woman|p79]

 This shows the importance of maintaining that internal baseline of mutual respect.
-As the stories of widespread child abuse in unhealthy nations show, once a nation allows disrespect and tolerates predators, predatory behavior becomes normalized.
+As the stories of widespread child abuse in unhealthy nations show, once a nation allows disrespect and tolerates predators, abusive behavior becomes normalized.

 ### What Is It Like to be Conquered?
 And What Does That Have to Do With Me?

 Living in an unhealthy nation means being trapped with predators.
 The vast majority of people accept this as normal and inevitable, even if tragic.
 Living with predators is "just the way life is."

 But all of us have ancestors who once lived in healthy nations where everybody had dignity and stood for what's right as a normal way of life.
 This was the only way humans lived for millions of years.
-So what happened to cause so many people to tolerate abuse and predatory behavior?
+So what happened to cause so many people to tolerate abusive behavior?
 Why do so many people pretend things are fine when they're not, or blame poor people for problems caused by the rich, or accept living a meaningless life?

 Imagine, again, if you were a king and wanted to conquer free people and train them for submissive obedience.
 You could torture and kill disobedient adults to scare the rest into submission, but the adults all grew up with a basically respectful childhood so they have dignity and high self-worth.
 The adults know what it's like to have deep integrity and trust and to stand for a culture of mutual respect, even if it's not allowed.
 Even if you imposed a shaming, disconnecting, pro-obedience religion, few would accept it.